7mind/blog/lightweight-reflection.md

 ```

-Also we need an API allowing us to apply and partially apply a lambda.
+An API allowing us to apply and partially apply a lambda is necessary for any runtime usage.
 This will be the cornerstoune of our type tag combinators:

 ```scala
 def applyLambda(lambda: Lambda, parameters: Map[String, AbstractReference]): AbstractReference